JOIN US

 Prospective undergraduate researchers

-Are you an undergraduate student looking to gain research experience?
-There are many opportunities to get involved in collaborative research with members of our lab through UAlberta independent research course (BIOL 298, 398, 399, 499) and summer research assistantships.
-Please get in touch about your interest via email in advance of the semester in which you’d like to conduct research.
 Two excellent opportunities for funded summer research with our lab are fellowships through the NSERC Undergraduate Student Research Award program (open to Canadian citizens and permanent residents only) and the University of Alberta Undergraduate Research Initiative (open to all UAlberta students).
 Applications are generally due in February for May/June start dates.

 Prospective postdoctoral fellows